Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 ##Website improvements

-We've been continiously working to improve and refine the experience for new users by making things simpler and more straightforward.
+We've been continuously working to improve and refine the experience for new users by making things simpler and more straightforward.
 With this, we're currently working on a new site for tox.im and a new downloads page until the site is complete.

-You can check out progress on the new site [here](https://beta.tox.im) and check our the progress on the new temporary downloads page [here](https://downloads.tox.im).
+You can check out progress on the new site [here](https://beta.tox.im) and check out the progress on the new temporary downloads page [here](https://downloads.tox.im).

 ###ToxMe improvements